pwenig/gschool_project2_g2g/README.md

 5. Run tests using rspec

 ## Running on Heroku:
-1. To run the migrations on heroku, run heroku run rake db:migrate --app project-storefront-staging
+1. To run the migrations on heroku, run heroku run rake db:migrate --app growlers-to-go